 - Clarifying potential confidentiality issues around the disclosure of sensitive medical information to an authorised third party.

 - Needing to obtain specialist legal advice.
-If you routinely obtain legal advice, it is unlikely to be complex.
+If you routinely obtain legal advice (for example, where lawyers are responsible for responding to, or reviewing SARs), it is unlikely to be complex.

 - Searching large volumes of unstructured manual records (only applicable to public authorities).